CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Segment-Routing.md

     cumulus@switch:~$ net add bgp network 10.1.1.5/32 label-index 5
     ```

-2. For each switch in the topology, define the *global-block* of labels to use for segment routing in {{<link url="Configure-FRRouting" text="FRR">}}.
+2. For each switch in the topology, define the *global-block* of labels to use for segment routing in {{<link url="FRRouting" text="FRR">}}.
 The default global-block is 16000-23999.
 The example configuration uses global-block `100 200`.
 The *local label* is the MPLS label global-block plus the label-index.

     ```
     cumulus@switch:~$ net add mpls label global-block 100 200